SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/README.md

 `pyinstaller --noconsole --onefile cg_score_gui.py`

-Note: On windows you may need to turn off Windows Defender to build.
+Note: On windows you may need to turn off realtime *Virus & Threat Protection* Settings / Windows Defender to build.